 It is intended to use this framework (and further refined products) as tool to achieve stakeholder understanding and role clarification in the immediate development of the NGS and in the longer-term process of improving groundwater management systems.

-The unique, widely distributed and open access groundwater resource requires local level management within an appropriate enabling and supporting environment...
+distributed and open access groundwater resource requires local level management within an appropriate enabling and supporting environment...